 If you are submitting late, the time at which your assignment is considered submitted is based on the online timestamp.
 Please email the TA once you have submitted the online copy and include your full fame AND student ID and the number of free days used.
-Free days cannot be used for the topic proposal, as this needs to be ready for the in-class peer assessment.

-Examination Policy and Re-grade Requests

-Missed Midterm Examination Policy:
+Examination Policy and Re-grade Requests Missed Midterm Examination Policy: